Grislow/KnowledgeBase/architecture/architecture.md

 The two main techniques used for software architecture are:
 * __Abstraction__ - finding individual components that build a solution
 * __Decomposition__ - dividing individual components into atomic pieces

+This can be done through:
+* __Divide and Conquer__ - breaking down a problem into several sub problems and tackling them one at a time
+* __Horizontal Decomposition__ - dividing a problem into a set of problems within the same level of abstraction
+* __Vertical Decompostion__ - dividing a problem into sub categories across a lower level of abstraction.
+Rules:
+    * top level must represent the requirements
+    * each level must be internally consistant - operations preserve invariants
+    * each lower level must represent the level above it
+        * for each lower level property there must exist a corresponding higher level property
+        * lower level property values must match corresponding higher level property values

 <u>Architecture produces</u>:
 * system specification